-The Piedmont Plateau consists of most of the middle of the state.
-The state capital, Columbia, is located in the heart of the Piedmont Plateau.
+The South Carolina Piedmont Plateau consists of most of the middle of the state.
+The state capital, Columbia SC, along with many other Piedmont South Carolina Best Places to live, is located in the heart of the Piedmont Plateau.

-The Piedmont begins at the Fall Line, which is the point where rivers running from the west towards the ocean have a period of rapids as they descend from the hard rock of the Piedmont to the softer soils of the Coastal Plain.
+The South Carolina Piedmont begins at the Fall Line.
+It is the point where rivers running from the west towards the ocean have a period of rapids as they descend from the hard rock of the Piedmont to the softer soils of the Coastal Plain.
 Elevations of the Piedmont Plateau begin at about 400 feet, and run up to around 1,400 feet.

-Luckily, there are several lakes in the Piedmont area to help cool people off when the heat gets unbearable.
+Luckily, there are several lakes in the South Carolina Piedmont area to help cool people off when the heat gets unbearable.

-Lake Marion and Lake Moultrie are connected by a canal and form a large body of water that stretches from the northwest corner of Francis Marion State Park up into Calhoun County, which is southwest of Columbia.
+Lake Marion and Lake Moultrie are connected by a canal.
+They form a large body of water.This body of water stretches from the northwest corner of Francis Marion State Park up into Calhoun County, which is southwest of Columbia.

-To the east of Columbia is Lake Murray which also provides respite from summer’s heat.
+To the east of Columbia SC is Lake Murray.
+Which also provides respite from summer’s heat.

 Columbia receives an average of about 45 inches of rain per year, with the most falling in August and the least in November.